kobolt/lazyboNES/README.md

 * APU (audio) emulation supports pulse/triangle/noise channels, but not DMC.
 * Save/Load state supported but only one slot and only in memory.
 * Ctrl+C in the terminal breaks into a debugger for dumping data.
-* Uses the 8 standard ANSI colors, or monochrome if selected.
+* Monochrome, 8 ANSI colors or 256 color support, depending on terminal.
 * Accepts TAS input in the FM2 format.
 * Famicom Disk System (FDS) support to load Super Mario Bros 2.